If you plan to seek CPT through the University of Dallas, read this:

 them about the process of hiring a foreign national.
 Be mindful that they still may

 not hire you, and this can become frustrating.
 It is recommended that you first target

 organizations with a history of hiring employees on a work visa.

 What can I do to make myself a more attractive candidate?

-- Have your resume and cover letters reviewed by Career Services, an employer or alumni
+- Have your resume and cover letters reviewed by OPCD, an employer, or alumni.

 - Become thoroughly familiar with immigration regulations and benefits attached to your